mrejas/edu-iot-hands-on/exercises/exercise-1.md

 1. Run the script at https://github.com/mrejas/rpi-edge-client.sh/blob/main/iotopen-lynx-edge-client.sh
 1. Verify in IoT Open that the Edge-Client is connected.
 1. Do not move to the next section until it works and you know why!

+### Milestone IV (Verify MQTT traffic)

+1. Make sure you have achieved milestone III
+1. Log in to IoT Open
+1. Open a console (ssh or terminal) on the Raspberry Pi
+1. Navigate to the MQTT-window in IoT Open on your Installation
+1. Type the following on the Raspberry Pi `mosquitto_pub -t obj/test -m "Hello World"`
+1. In the MQTT-window in IoT Open you should now see `<clientid>/obj/test Hello World`
+1. Test is ready, do not move on until it works and you know why!